carbon-language/carbon-lang/clang/README.txt

 Fast #Import:
  * All.
  * Get frameworks that don't use #import to do so, e.g.
-   DirectoryService, AudioToolbox, CoreFoundation, etc.  Why not using #import, because they work in C mode?
+   DirectoryService, AudioToolbox, CoreFoundation, etc.  Why not using #import?
+   Because they work in C mode?
+C has #import.
  * Have the lexer return a token for #import instead of handling it itself.
    - Create a new preprocessor object with no external state (no -D/U options from the command line, etc).
 Alternatively, keep track of exactly which